wiseman-timelord/Image-Gradio-Gguf/README.md

 ### Models (basic):
 I put Q# because it should support any quantization, the model variety will be expanded upon later....
 - First you need an encoding model, get "Qwen3-4b-Uncensored-Z-Image-Engineer-V4-Q#.gguf" from here [Qwen3-Uncensored-TextEncoders-FLUX-Klein-Z-Image-Turbo-GGUF](https://huggingface.co/LuffyTheFox/Qwen3-Uncensored-TextEncoders-FLUX-Klein-Z-Image-Turbo-GGUF).
+The encoder should be a Qwen3 4b Q4 or something of that level.
-- Second you need an image generation model, get "z_image_turbo-Q#.gguf" from [Vanilla Z-Image-Turbo-GGUF](https://huggingface.co/unsloth/Z-Image-Turbo-GGUF)
+- Second you need an image generation model, get "z_image_turbo-Q#.gguf" from [Vanilla Z-Image-Turbo-GGUF](https://huggingface.co/unsloth/Z-Image-Turbo-GGUF).
+The image generation model should be the highest quantization you can fit on your GPU.
+The filesize does not represent the loaded/operating size.
+Ask AI which is the largest quantization of said url Provided gguf model, that will safely load on your specified GPU, and download that one, there is also diffuser split to consider for a little more space in VRAM, I would.
 - Third the "ae.safetensors", this is only available from the [Vanilla Z-Image-Turbo-GGUF](https://huggingface.co/unsloth/Z-Image-Turbo-GGUF) files, get it from there, use it with all z-image-turbo image generation model variants.

 ### Models (advanced):